 Schlossbach Field trained military flying instructors during World War II, according to an article by Don Stine in The Coaster.

-Schlossbach Field was depicted on the 1945 NY Sectional Chart (courtesy of Norman Freed).
+was on the 1945 NY Sectional Chart (courtesy of Norman Freed),

 Schlossbach Field was not yet depicted on the 1947 USGS topo map.